Adaptive Real-Time Grid Operation via Online Feedback Optimization with Sensitivity Estimation: Introduction

-Therefore, in this paper we propose a model-free OFO approach that directly estimates the sensitivity while operating the grid, bypassing the need to know the whole grid model accurately, and to have full grid observability.
+Therefore, in this paper, \rr{with a similar spirit as in the extremum seeking approach \cite{chen2021model}}, we propose a model-free OFO approach that sequentially estimates \rr{a time-varying} sensitivity while operating the grid, bypassing the need to know the whole grid model accurately, and to have full grid observability.
 Our contributions are as follows: First, we design a sensitivity learning approach via recursive least squares \cite{lennart1999system,isermann2010identification}.
 We use as measurements the change in the outputs caused by a change of the controllable inputs.
 Second, we combine this sensitivity estimation with a persistently exciting OFO that gathers enough information about the sensitivity while driving the control inputs towards the AC-OPF solutions.
 Third, we certify the convergence of both the estimated sensitivity and the control input towards the true sensitivity and the time-varying solution of the AC-OPF, respectively.
 Fourth and finally, we simulate the proposed OFO controller with sensitivity estimation on the 3-phase, unbalanced IEEE 123-bus test feeder \cite{kersting1991radial} using real consumption data, and show its superior performance over a state-of-the-art OFO with a constant sensitivity approximation.

 The paper is structured as follows: Section~\ref{sec:pre} presents some preliminaries on grid models, AC-OPF and OFO.
 Section~\ref{sec:ofosensi} explains our proposed OFO with sensitivity estimation approach, and provides theoretical convergence guarantees.
 Section~\ref{sec:test} shows the simulation on a test feeder.
 Finally, Section~\ref{sec:conc} concludes and discusses further work.